ibm-cloud-docs/cephaas/csi-pvc-ops.md

 ```
 {: pre}

-The G in <required-size>G specifies the volume size unit in gigabytes (GB).
+The G in <required-size> specifies the volume size unit in gigabytes (GB).

 * Apply the PVC configuration.